wethod/learning-center-source/content/settings/index.md

 * **Timesheet**: here you can choose to automate the timesheets creation process.
 This way, timesheets are automatically created each Friday based on planned hours. _Be careful: Anything can go wrong because planning is not often 100% accurate, this is why timesheet exists._
 * **Currencies**: a list of all the known currencies, each one can be made available or set as _master_ (a.k.a. the currency you currently use in your company)
 * **Won/Lost Feedback**: here you can define some possible reasons which can led to the win or loss of a project.
 A project is considered **won** when its probability reaches 90 or above, on the other hand it's considered **lost** when it goes down to 0.
 Users will be able to choose one of these reasons from the projects pipeline (remember to enable the related job order category's flag).
 This feedbacks will be then shown on the [Client Details]({{< relref "finance/index.md#client-details" >}}) page and can be edited from the "More Action > Edit Feedback" button in the projects pipeline.
+* **Project & Team Review**: here you can enable [Project & Team Review]({{< relref "pipeline/index.md#project-team-review" >}}), set criteria, set a minimum number of unique reviewers and decide for which job order categories and minimun project's value WETHOD will ask for review on archive.

 ## Alerts Engine